M.S. in Architecture - Heritage Conservation & Preservation

 The M.S. in Architecture-Heritage Conservation and Preservation offers courses and research opportunities in the study of the preservation of historic buildings, districts, and landscapes, as well as the design and management of cultural heritage sites.
 The program explores heritage on several distinct but related levels.
 It examines the materiality of heritage resources through documentation, diagnosis, and the design of treatment interventions.
 It also encourages critical analysis and assessment of the cultural values that underlie and define preservation policies, laws, and professional norms.
 Through fieldwork, case studies, and courses that investigate regional, national, and global heritage, the program focuses on the philosophy, policy, technology, economics, and social implications of heritage preservation.

 Students who successfully complete the MS-HCP degree are eligible to receive 930 hours of IDP credit -- that is 17% of the 5,600 hours of mandatory internship for registration as an architect.

 To receive the IDP credit, the MS-HCP degree must be earned after receiving the M. Arch degree.

 MS-HCP has the CIP code designation 04-0902: Architectural and Building Sciences/Technologies.
-As a STEM program, international students on an F-1 visa receive an additional year of OPT.
+As a STEM program, international students on an F-1 visa receive two additional years of OPT.